A Survey on Time-Series Pre-Trained Models: Overview of TS-PTMs

-A unique property of time-series data is the presence of temporal dependencies. {}{Forecasting can utilize a time series of past and present values to estimate future values, and it is naturally employed as a time series pre-training task to model temporal dependencies.} An intuitive approach to produce forecast values is the recursive strategy, which can be achieved by autoregression.
+A unique property of time-series data is the presence of temporal dependencies. {}{Forecasting can utilize a time series of past and present values to estimate future values, and it is naturally employed as a time series pre-training task.} An intuitive approach to produce forecast values is the recursive strategy, which can be achieved by autoregression.
 In general, a PTM first pre-trains a forecasting-based model on the source dataset.
 The weights of the base model are then fine-tuned on the target dataset.

-\textbf{AutoRegression} {\;} Deep learning models, including RNNs~\cite{muralidhar2019dyat}, TCNs~\cite{sen2019think} and the more recent Transformers~\cite{zhou2022fedformer}, have been used for TSF.
+\textbf{AutoRegression} {\;} Deep learning models, including RNNs~\cite{muralidhar2019dyat}, TCNs~\cite{jiangsequential} and the more recent Transformers~\cite{zhou2022fedformer}, have been used for TSF.
 The RNN-based forecasting architecture is shown in Fig.~\ref{fig:prediction}.
 In this example, given the historical observations $[\boldsymbol{x}_1,\boldsymbol{x}_2,\boldsymbol{x}_3,\boldsymbol{x}_4,\boldsymbol{x}_5]$, TSF tries to predict the future values $[\boldsymbol{x}_6,\boldsymbol{x}_7,\boldsymbol{x}_8]$.
 Thus, TSF does not require manual labels, but uses the values at future timesteps for supervision.

-The dynamic nature and inherent temporal dependencies of the time series enable forecasting to assist deep learning models in obtaining robust representations for TSM \cite{laptev2018reconstruction,xiong2018application,du2021adarnn,baireddy2021spacecraft,shao2022pre}.
-For example, Du et al.~\cite{du2021adarnn} proposed Adaptive RNNs~(AdaRNN) to solve the temporal covariate shift problem ~{}{that temporal distribution can vary with the statistical properties of the time series.} The AdaRNN model consists of Temporal Distribution Characterization~(TDC) and Temporal Distribution Matching~(TDM) modules.
+The dynamic nature and inherent temporal dependencies of the time series enable forecasting to assist {}{TS-PTMs in obtaining robust representations \cite{liu2024timer,woo2024unified,dasdecoder}.} {}{For instance, Mallick et al.~\cite{mallick2021transfer} developed a GNN-based model for pre-training short-term highway network forecasting models, employing a transfer learning strategy operation within a RNN.
+In addition,} Du et al.~\cite{du2021adarnn} proposed Adaptive RNNs~(AdaRNN) to solve the temporal covariate shift problem.
+The AdaRNN model consists of Temporal Distribution Characterization~(TDC) and Temporal Distribution Matching~(TDM) modules.
 The TDC divides the training time series into least-similar {}{$K$ different} subsequences, which fully characterize the distribution information of the time series in each period.
 The {}{$K$ different} subsequences are then used as source data to pre-train a generalized RNN model using the forecasting task.
 The TDM module can also be used with the Transformer architecture, further improving the TSF performance.

 Some recent studies~\cite{oord2018representation,schneider2019wav2vec,eldele2021time} combines the autoregressive forecasting strategy of TSF with contrastive learning~\cite{chen2020simple} to obtain time series representations favorable for downstream tasks.
 For example, Oord et al.~\cite{oord2018representation} proposed contrastive predictive coding by employing model-predicted timesteps as positive samples and randomly-sampled timesteps as negative samples.
 Eldele et al.~\cite{eldele2021time} used the autoregressive model's predicted values as positive sample pairs for contrastive learning, thus enabling the model to capture temporal dependencies of the time series.
 In particular, they fed both strong and weak augmentation samples to the encoder, therefore using a cross-view TSF task as the PTM objective.